hesamedn/hesamedn.github.io/_pages/cv.md

 **Master projects**:
 * Numerical simulation of 1 + 1 Dimension KPZ equation using Moving-Mesh method for discretization.
-* Numerical simulation of 1 + 1 Dimension Edwards-Wilkinson equation and KPZ equation using Finite-Difference method for discretization.
+* Numerical simulation of 1 + 1 Dimension Edwards-Wilkinson and KPZ equation using Finite-Difference method for discretization.
-* Simulation Balestic Deposition and Random Deposition with Surface Relaxation.
+* Simulation 1D Balestic Deposition and Random Deposition with Surface Relaxation.
 * Generate a noise with arbitrary power spectral density.
 * Dynamics of disease spreading on the network following the SIS rule.
 * Simulation of the Ising model using the Metropolis algorithm.